-Required Course (May be exempted by placement test or consent of instructor): $^{1}$ A minimum grade of C is required. $^{2}$ Up to 6 hours of General Education (<300 level) may be Spanish 202: Intermediate Spanish 3 used to satisfy requirements of a minor.
-With approval, students may apply relevant Spanish specia topics courses, one-time-only courses, internships, and inde Any five 300 or 400 level courses (except Spanish 451) pendent studies to the minor.
-Total Hours Required 18
+.Required Course (May be exempted by test or consent of instructor): y placement Spanish 202: Intermediate Spanish 3 Any five 300 or 400 level courses (except Spanish 451) Total Hours Required 18

+1A minimum grade of C is required.
+2Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+3With approval, students may apply relevant Spanish special topics courses, one-time-only courses, internships, and inde pendent studies to the minor.

-Minor in Spanish Translation/Interpreting Student Worksheet
+Minor in Spanish Translation/Interpreting^{1,2,3,4} Student Worksheet

-Required Courses 9 Two of the following: 6 SEGL 245: Professional Writing or SEGL 252: Understanding English Grammar 3 Any two upper division Spanish courses 300-level or higher SSPN 311: Introductino to Non Literary Translation 3 SSPN 312: Introduction to Interpreting 3 Total Hours Required 18 One of the following: 3 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
-SEGL 318: Writing & Computers 3 Minimum grade of C is required for all coursework.
-SEGL 345: Advanced Professional Writing - A minimum of 12 hours of upper-division coursework is required.
-SEGL 346: Technical Writing 3 SSPN 311, 312, and other upper division Spanish courses SEGL 352: Text Editing 3 require SSPN 202 as a prerequisite.
-SEGL: 371: Grant Writing 3 Any 400-level English Course 3 or Internship SEGL 245: Professional Writing or SEGL 252: Understanding English Grammar (if taking both) 3
+Required Courses 9 3 Two of the following: 6 Any two upper division Spanish courses 300-level or higher SSPN 312: Introduction to Interpreting 3 Total Hours Required 18 One of the following: 3 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+2 Minimum grade of C is required for all coursework.
+SEGL 345: Advanced Professional Writing 3 3 A minimum of 12 hours of upper-division coursework is required.
+SEGL 346: Technical Writing SEGL 352: Text Editing SEGL 371: Grant Writing Any 400-level English Course or Internship SEGL 245: Professional Writing or SEGL 252: Understanding 3 3 3 3 4 SSPN 311, 312, and other upper division Spanish courses require SSPN 202 as a prerequisite.
+3